-E.1.4 Expected developments in own funds
+E.1.4 Expected Developments in Own Funds

-FIL Life currently has no plans to issue, repay or otherwise change its own funds.
+FIL Life keeps its capital requirements under review to ensure it retains sufficient capital at all times.
+It currently has no plans to repay or otherwise reduce its own funds.

 E.2 Solvency Capital Requirement (SCR) and Minimum Capital Requirement (MCR)